Simple Console Application in .NET Core with DI and Configuration

 Configuration in the Commons Library

 When working on the configuration block in the Commons Library, I started out wanting to decouple the storage of configuration data and the format of that data from the actual configuration interface used by consumers to retrieve that data.
 I wanted consumers to be able to simply look up configuration data through a dictionary-style interface while the job of parsing the original format would be done by a configuration formatting provider and the job of getting that data from wherever would be done by a configuration store provider.
+Eventually, I settled on just following the .NET System.Configuration style XML format- as it is somewhat of a standard now, with a lot of other library builders also using it for their configuration needs.
+Besides, you diverge from this format and then you have to start rolling your own for tedious things like WCF configuration or diagnostics and tracing configuration - definitely a rat-hole I did not want to go down.

 Handling Duplicate Libraries with MEF